First responders pay tribute to B.C. RCMP officer killed in line of duty | CBC News

 Members of British Columbia's Taiwanese Canadian community are also paying tribute to the Burnaby Mountie.

-William Tsai says he got to know Yang, who also went by the given name Tzu-Hsin, four years ago when she was a civilian volunteer working on raising mental health awareness among teenagers.
+William Tsai, a resident of Richmond, B.C., says he got to know Yang, who also went by the given name Tzu-Hsin, four years ago when she was a civilian volunteer working on raising mental health awareness among teenagers.

-Tsai says in an interview in Mandarin that Yang was passionate about the cause, dedicated to lifting up teenagers and others involved in her volunteer work who saw her as a role model.
+"Her passion and dedication to lifting up others shone through when I met her years ago,'' said Tsai in an interview conducted in Mandarin.

+"Her volunteering services left teenagers feeling inspired with goals of making a difference in others' lives, just like her.
+Many teenagers saw her as a role model.''

 He says the death of the 31-year-old officer has left the community heartbroken but proud.